JasonZhangzy1757/Continual-Learning-with-BERT-for-QA-Using-EWC/README.md

-# Continual Learning with BERT for Questions and Answers
+# Continual Learning with BERT for Questions and Answers Using Elastic Weight Consolidation
 This is the final project for GA-DS 1012 Natural Language Understanding course at NYU.
 We plan to implement continual learning with BERT over questions and answers tasks using Elastic Weights Consolidation (EWC).

 ## The Baseline model